analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 * `"board"`
   * This sets the target board for the project (ie. Evaluation Kit, Feather board, etc.)
   * Supported values:
-    * ... can be found in the `Libraries/Boards` folder of the Microcontroller SDK
+    * ... can be found in the `Libraries/Boards` folder of the MSDK.
     * For example, the supported options for the MAX78000 are `"EvKit_V1"`, `"FTHR_RevA"`, and `"MAXREFDES178"`.

     ![MAX78000 Boards](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/78000_boards.JPG)